Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 Do you have question about the Kit or ideas on how to implement a Disaster Prevention System?
 Do you know somebody who would?
 We love the problems, and we love looking for solutions!

+#### Seeed is giving away 5 Kits for free! apply to be selected before the end of this first batch!

 [![Apply NOW](./img/apply-now-W.png)](https://github.com/Seeed-Studio/Hazard-Response-Mission-Pack/issues/new?assignees=vongomben&labels=Application&projects=&template=hazard.yml&title=%5BApplication%5D+%3A+)